roboshoes/cane/docs/dom.md

 ## insertAt(parent, nodes, index)

 Inserts a node or an array of nodes into the parents list of children at given index.
-Any index smaller than 1 will lead into prepending the nodes and any index larger than the amount of children in the parent node will result in appending the nodes.
+Any index smaller than 0 will determine the insertion point counting from the end of the array and any index larger than the amount of children in the parent node will result in appending the nodes.

 ```html
 <ul id="list">